kos-lang/kos/doc/modules.md

 buffer()
 --------

-    buffer(size = 0)
+    buffer(size = 0, value = 0)
     buffer(args...)

 Buffer type class.

-The first variant constructs a buffer of the specified size.  `size` defaults to 0.
-If size is greater than 0, the buffer is filled with zeroes.
+The first variant constructs a buffer of the specified size.  `size` defaults to 0.  `value` is the value to fill the buffer with is `size` is greater than
+0.  `value` must be a number from 0 to 255 (floor operation is applied to floats), it defaults to 0 if it's not specified.

 The second variant constructs a buffer from one or more non-numeric objects.
 Each of these input arguments is converted to a buffer and the resulting